Pectus carinatum: Causes

 Pectus carinatum is an overgrowth of costal cartilage, causing the sternum to protrude forward.
 It primarily occurs among four patient groups, and males are more frequently affected than females.
 Most commonly, pectus carinatum develops in 11-to-14-year-old pubertal males undergoing a growth spurt.
 Some parents report that their child's pectus carinatum seemingly popped up overnight.
 The second most common is the presence of pectus carinatum at or shortly after birth.
 The condition may be evident in newborns as a rounded anterior chest wall.
 The outward sternal protrusion becomes more pronounced as the child reaches age 2 or 3.
 Pectus carinatum can also be caused by vitamin D deficiency in children (Rickets) due to deposition of unmineralized osteoid.
 The least common is a pectus carinatum malformation following open-heart surgery or in children with poorly controlled bronchial asthma.

 Pectus carinatum is generally a solitary, non-syndromic abnormality.
 However, the condition may be present in association with other syndromes: Turner syndrome, Noonan syndrome, Loeys–Dietz syndrome, Marfan syndrome, Ehlers–Danlos syndrome, Morquio syndrome, trisomy 18, trisomy 21, homocystinuria, osteogenesis imperfecta, multiple lentigines syndrome (LEOPARD syndrome), Sly syndrome (mucopolysaccharidosis type VII), and scoliosis.

 Diagnosis

-The pectus carinatum can be easily diagnosed by certain tests like a CT scan (2D and 3D).
+Pectus carinatum can be easily diagnosed by certain tests like a CT scan (2D and 3D).
 It may then be found that the rib cage is in a normal structure.

 The diagnosis of pectus carinatum is primarily based on a clinical physical examination.
 This chest wall deformity is visually characterized by an anterior protrusion of the sternum and ribs, often giving the chest a distinct "keel chest" or "pigeon breast" appearance.
 The "typical chondrogladiolar pectus carinatum" refers to the common presentation involving the lower and middle sternum.